 Zero emissions cross-river ferry

-The Zero Emission Cross River Ferry project is upgrading the existing River Thames ferry crossing between Rotherhithe and Canary Wharf, to meet a growing need for more accessible crossings for pedestrians and cyclists on the Thames.
+The Zero Emission Cross River Ferry project upgrades the existing River Thames ferry crossing between Rotherhithe and Canary Wharf, to meet a growing need for more accessible crossings for pedestrians and cyclists on the Thames.

-The existing pier, known as the DoubleTree Docklands Pier, was originally designed by Beckett Rankine in 1990 and has now reached the end of its design life.
-It uses a diesel vessel and requires passengers to enter via the DoubleTree at Hilton hotel lobby.
+The original pier, known as the DoubleTree Docklands Pier, was designed by Beckett Rankine in 1990 and had reached the end of its design life.
+It used a diesel vessel and required passengers to enter via the DoubleTree at Hilton hotel lobby.

 In 2017, a report by TfL considered the Benefit/Cost Ratios for alternative crossings in this location, including a lifting bridge concept or an immersed tunnel; however, these concepts were deemed unfeasible due to the likelihood that they could exceed the available budget by millions.